Quick Facts: NRI MBBS Admission 2026

 The NRI quota typically covers about 15% of seats in participating private and deemed universities.
 Some government colleges also offer NRI seats, though these are fewer.

-- Types of colleges: Private, Deemed Universities, Select Government Colleges
+- Types of colleges: Government, Private and Deemed Universities

 - States with maximum seats: Karnataka, Tamil Nadu, Rajasthan, Maharashtra